Designing networks

 inspector.plot_bipartite_network()

-Let’s have look at the attributes of the first agent.
-We can see that each cell of the first row of the given data was translated in an agent attribute with the name of the corresponding column.
+Let’s have look at the attributes of the first actor.
+We can see that each cell of the first row of the given data was translated in an actor attribute with the name of the corresponding column.
 That was done for each row of the given data.

 [12]: